Covenant World Relief & Development

 We partner with local Covenant-connected organizations and churches around the world who are experts in their communities.
 These local partners initiate projects and run programs to transform and bring hope to their communities.
-CWR partners provide regular reports to CWR for evaluation about the progress of projects and share stories of how lives are being transformed every day.
+CWRD partners provide regular reports to CWRD for evaluation about the progress of projects and share stories of how lives are being transformed every day.

 Empowering Women in Congo

 During a recent visit to Goma, Congo to visit CWRD partner HOLD (Humanitarian Organization for Lasting Development), I (Director, Dave Husby) had the chance to hear many stories of transformation.
 Most began as stories of hopelessness and despair.
 Young mothers, some of whom became pregnant after being raped, were living with the shame and ridicule from their families and community because they have given birth to a child without being married.

 HOLD has provided a means to rise out of poverty through vocational training in cosmetology, tailoring, culinary arts, professional cleaning, and well as literacy classes.
 But it goes far beyond just training.
 The young women learn about their rights and the rights of children.
 They pray together.
 They support and care for each other.
 Many start their own savings accounts.
 They gain confidence and self-respect.
 Some become peer educators who bring about change in their communities.
 I was inspired by the dedicated, professional leaders of HOLD who are committed to seeing God’s transforming power in the lives of these young women.

 The day the army came to Redwan’s village in Burma his family heard gunshots and ran out of their house.
 The entire village of 700 people fled toward a lush hill to take cover.
 Redwan and his family stayed hidden throughout the night, watching to see if the military would leave.
 The next morning Redwan and a few others returned to the village to grab essentials.
 But while he was there, his father was shot up on the hill.
 Redwan’s wife and two children escaped with his mother and ran toward the border.